Watts-Lab/deliberation-assets/projects/css_lab/dialogue_levers/pilot_2/arms/prep_addressing_stereotypes/mid_A.md

 type: noResponse
 ---

-## Step 1: Please begin by discussing how people who share your view on this topic are sometimes **stereotyped or misunderstood**.
+## Step 1 (3-4 minutes): Begin by discussing how people who share your view on this topic are sometimes misunderstood.

 You might talk about:

-- a stereotype, misconception, or exaggerated assumption you’ve heard
-- what you wish people understood about you when they hear that stereotype
+- a common assumption or oversimplification you’ve encountered what you wish people understood about you when they hear that assumption

-You may share what you wrote about earlier or anything else that feels relevant.
+- You may share what you wrote about earlier or anything else that feels relevant.

-After you have completed this exercise, please move on to Step 2 below.
+When you’re done, move on to Step 2.

 ---